-- · Your heart rate is a good measure of exercise intensity. - Training in certain heart rate zones can help you improve cardiovascular capacity and strength. - Knowing your heart rate zones can prevent you from overtraining and can decrease your risk of injury.
+- Your heart rate is a good measure of exercise intensity. - Training in certain heart rate zones can help you improve cardiovascular capacity and strength.

-If you know your maximum heart rate, you can use the table (Heart Rate Zone Calculations, page 11) to determine the best heart rate zone for your fitness objectives.
+If you know your maximum heart rate, you can use the table (Heart Rate Zone Calculations, page 17) to determine the best heart rate zone for your fitness objectives.